DDM Student Micro-Grants

 All Design & Dynamic Media students are welcome to apply for micro-grants!

 This micro-grant fund will support Design and Media student-led activities that connect people.
 Funded events and activities will activate dialogue and community through extra-curricular initiatives.
-For examples of past funded projects, please scroll below!
+For examples of funded projects, please scroll below!

 To apply, download the form below and email DDM Administrative Assistant, April Joy Milne.
 Applicants can expect to hear from the Academic Affairs Office 2 weeks after the deadline.
-Successful applicants will be required to complete an Event Planning Form if necessary as well as relevant room-bookings and AV requests with support from the Academic Affairs Office.
+Successful applicants will be required to complete an Event Planning Form if necessary, as well as relevant room-bookings and AV requests with support from the Academic Affairs Office.

 Micro-grants are funded up to $350.
 Funds are to cover material and special event production costs, catering, and/or other relevant expenses.
 Please note the micro-grants are not intended for curriculum film productions.